Tiotao/Abbey-Booking/README.md

 ## Run

-1. Fill up the relavent constants in `config0.py` and change its name to 'config.py'
+1. Fill up the relavent constants in `config0.py` and change its name to `config.py`
-2. Set up virtualenv based on 'requirements.txt'
+2. Set up virtualenv based on `requirements.txt`
-3. run 'python app.py' in the terminal
+3. run `python app.py` in the terminal